- Campus Life

 Education: PhD Northwestern University (2013)

-Research Areas: historical and comparitive sociology, political sociology, social theory
+Research Areas: historical and comparative sociology, political sociology, social theory

 Elisabeth Anderson completed her PhD training at Northwestern in 2013.
 Her areas of specialization are historical and comparative sociology, political sociology, and social theory.
 She is broadly interested in why states enact social policies to protect groups that cannot or do not advocate for themselves, and the role policy entrepreneurs play in such reforms.
 Her book monograph-in-progress is a comparative analysis of the political origins and evolution of child labor regulation in Europe and the US.